The Team and Board – Te Kapa me Te Poari

 Mobile 027 415 1896

 While hailing from small town New Zealand, Megan spent 15 years working in local government in Auckland.
 Her former Waitakere City Council roles focused on facilitating and brokering sector, place-based and citywide partnerships to improve community outcomes.
 She also worked with the Department of Internal Affairs to produce practical partnering tools and resources for those working at the collaboration coalface.

 When it comes to community-led development Megan describes herself as a doer, thinker, writer, planner, teacher and learner – with being part of the Inspiring Communities team enabling her to combine all six skills and passions!
 She’s a firm believer in the power of local people and places to do amazing things and loves working alongside communities to help make locally-led action happen.

 Nelson based Megan is a founding member of the Inspiring Communities core team, and (amongst many things!) leads coordination of IC Team activities.

 Mobile: 027 678 8622

-David is a fourth generation Pākehā, a partner in a civil union, a father of four children, a Director of a Social Change/Service Organisation (Wesley Community Action) and National Coordinator of Inspiring Communities.
+David is a fourth generation Pākehā, a partner in a civil union, a father of four children, a Director of a Social Change/Service Organisation (Wesley Community Action) and CLD Influencer and Practice Lead for Inspiring Communities.